Open primary navigation menu

 Psychology students will be able to demonstrate understanding of psychology as science, including different research methods and how evidence is used to create knowledge in the field.
 Students develop knowledge of psychological principles and theories, and learn how to apply them.
 They also learn how principles and theories vary across populations and cultures.
 Students become familiar with and adopt professional standards in information literacy skills, communication skills, the conventions established by the American Psychological Association (APA) for documenting sources used in research papers, as well as APA ethical guidelines addressing respect for individual freedom and dignity.

 Our emphasis on psychology as a science fosters the ability to determine the best methods to answer questions with empirical evidence, to construct hypotheses based on existing theory and empirical evidence, and to evaluate and apply evidence to relevant situations.
 Writing in the field of psychology is technical by its very nature.
-As part of their training in research methods and upper level topic courses, students develop the ability to write about complicated concepts, theories, and evidence in a clear and straightforward manner.
+As part of their training in research methods and upper-level topic courses, students develop the ability to write about complicated concepts, theories, and evidence in a clear and straightforward manner.

 Contact